Prushka/Recipe-Fullstack/backend/README.md

 There are a few routes that require extra instructions:

-1. `/file/upload` This route accepts a file in form-data with key `key` and returns the GridFS json.
+1. `/file/upload` This route accepts a file in form-data with key `file` and returns the GridFS json.
 It's required to store any file uploaded to this route using the property `storeWith`.
 * For instance, after uploading a file, return format can be:
 ```json